ICPI/ICPIutilities/README.md

 #### add_cumulative()

 The MER Structured Datasets contain end of year totals for previous fiscal years, but do not include cumulative/snapshot values prior to Q4.
 This function identifies the current fiscal year using `identifypd()` and then works to create either a cumulative or snapshot value for each indicator (snapshot indicators include OVC_SERV, TB_PREV,TX_CURR, and TX_TB).
+The `add_cumulative()` function now takes an argument of prior_pd allowing a user to add in an cumulative/APR value for a prior year (eg DATIM genie output is missing APR values).
+By specifying the period, an APR value will be created.

 ```
 #add cumulative column to dataset
-  df_ou_im <- ICPIutilities::add_cumulative(df_ou_im)
+  df_ou_im <- add_cumulative(df_ou_im)

+#add an APR value to a prior period when the value is missing from the dataset
+  df_genieextract <- add_cumulative(df_genieextract, priorpd = "2017")
 ```
 #### identifypd()